SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 ~~~~~~~~~~~~

 If you find yourself using a particular type of tuple several times,
-you can define a type alias as shorthand for that tuple type.
+you can define a *type alias* as shorthand for that tuple type.
-Here's how to define a generic tuple type to describe any HTTP status code:
+Here's how to define a generic tuple type alias to describe any HTTP status code:

 .. testcode:: tuples